 Memorial Hall is one of New England’s oldest museums.
 When Deerfield Academy’s original 1798 school building became available, antiquarian George Sheldon organized the collection of artifacts he was assembling, and in 1880 Memorial Hall opened.
 The museum’s extraordinary collection of furnishings, paintings, textiles, and Indian artifacts is “the finest collection of local antiquities in New England” and is one of America’s oldest museums.

-Come explore the museum’s 19 rooms of art, culture and history!
-See some of the collection highlights here.
+Learn more about Memorial Hall Museum here.
+Come explore 19 rooms of art, culture and history!
+(See some of the collection highlights here; find out about this year’s Special Exhibits here; and upcoming Events here.)

 Note to Teachers and Special Interest Groups: Memorial Hall Museum is also available for field trips and group tours.
 More information here.

-The PVMA Library—located next to Memorial Hall Museum—has an exceptional collection of manuscripts, diaries, account books, town records, maps and other documentation.
-The library is open Tuesday through Friday, 9 am to 12 noon, and 1 pm to 5 pm and is closed most holidays.
+The Pocumtuck Valley Memorial Association Library—located next to Memorial Hall Museum—has an exceptional collection of manuscripts, diaries, account books, town records, maps and other documentation.